TroelsMortensen/GitHubIssuesAsReviewComments/README.md

 - **⚡ Quick Navigation**: Click any comment to jump directly to the referenced code line with smooth scrolling
 - **💡 Hover Tooltips**: Hover over line icons to see issue comments without leaving your current position
 - **🔗 Open Issues**: Click the icon in the top-right corner of each comment to open the GitHub issue in a new window (great for closing issues without losing your place)
+- **✨ Quick Issue Creation**: Click any line number to see an icon - click the icon to quickly create a new issue referencing that line (supports single lines and multi-line ranges with shift-click)
+- **🎨 Alternating Highlights**: Lines with comments are highlighted in alternating shades of green, making it easy to distinguish between adjacent comments from different issues
 - **🎨 Theme Support**: Automatically adapts to GitHub's light and dark themes
 - **💾 Smart Caching**: Issues are cached for 5 minutes to reduce API calls when navigating between files

 ### For Teachers

+- **⚡ Quick Issue Creation**: Click any line number in a code file - a small icon appears.
+Click the icon to instantly create a new issue with the line reference pre-filled.
+For multi-line ranges, shift-click another line number to select a range, then click the icon
 - **📋 Create Issues as Usual**: Simply create GitHub issues normally - no special format required
 - **🔗 Include Code References**: Add blob URLs with line numbers in your issue body (e.g., `https://github.com/user/repo/blob/main/file.java#L42`)
 - **✅ Support for Ranges**: Reference single lines (`#L42`) or line ranges (`#L42-L45`)
-- **👁️ Visual Feedback**: Students can easily see all your feedback organized by file and line number
+- **👁️ Visual Feedback**: Students can easily see all your feedback organized by file and line number, with alternating highlight colors to distinguish between different issues

 ## Installation